alasdairmorris/unixtime/README.md

 ## Installation

-`unixtime` will run on most Linux, Mac OS X and Windows systems.
+`unixtime` will run on most Linux, MacOS and Windows systems.

 To install it, just `cd` into the directory in which you wish to install it and then copy-paste the appropriate one-liner below (based on the destination O/S and architecture).